-Each owner-occupied primary residence (house or manufactured home) and up to one acre of land is eligible for a homeowner’s exemption.
-To qualify, you must own and occupy your home before April 15th; you must file an application with our office by April 15 th for the 2019 tax year.
+Each owner-occupied primary residence (house or manufactured home) and up to one acre of land is eligible for a Homestead Exemption.
+To qualify, you must own and occupy your home before December 31st; you must file an application with our office by December 31st for the current tax year.
 Once you apply and qualify for this exemption, you only have to reapply if you move or if the ownership changes.

 This exemption allows 50% percent of the value of your home including up to one acre of land to be exempted, or up to $100,000 worth of exemption; whichever is less.

-To qualify, applicants must own, occupy and use the dwelling as their primary residence as of January 1 but before April 15.
-Although there are no income or age restrictions to qualify for the Homeowner’s Exemption, taxpayers can qualify for an exemption on only one home.
-The statute governing qualifications for the Homeowner’s Exemption is 63-602G.
+To qualify, applicants must own, occupy and use the dwelling as their primary residence and apply before December 31.
+Although there are no income or age restrictions to qualify for the Homestead Exemption, taxpayers can qualify for an exemption on only one home.
+The statute governing qualifications for the Homestead Exemption is 63-602G.

 The exemption will be extended to all newly constructed and occupied residential structures, including new manufactured housing, if the owner applies for and meets the requirements for such exemption within thirty (30) days of notification of appraisal by the assessor, according to Statute 63-317.

 You must complete an application for a Homestead Exemption.
 You can get an application by emailing us or calling our office at (208) 287-7200.
 A Homestead Exemption application can also be filled out online.